 Every organisation has an area of influence.
-Private sector companies with their corporate policies have influence over consumers, communities, suppliers and competitors.
 This principle calls for signatories to attract and convince stakeholders within their area of influence, through whatever means available, to adopt sustainable production and consumption practices.
-Sustainable production can involve any of the strategies mentioned in the Declaration prologue: eco-efficiency, green productivity, pollution prevention, in addition to cleaner production.
+Sustainable production can involve any of the strategies mentioned in the Declaration prologue: eco-efficiency, green productivity, pollution prevention, in addition to Cleaner Production.

-COMPANIES AND THE AWARENESS, EDUCATION AND TRAINING PRINCIPLE (1)
+FACILITATING ORGANISATIONS AND THE AWARENESS, EDUCATION AND TRAINING PRINCIPLE (1)

-We are committed to building capacity by developing and conducting awareness, education and training programmes within our organization.
+We are committed to building capacity by developing and conducting awareness, education and training programmes within our organisation.

-Within any organisation, there is an enormous potential capacity in management and workers for the generation of new ideas and ways to improve environmental performance.
+Within any organisation (NGO, Industry Association, Educational Institutions, etc.), there is an enormous potential capacity in management and workers for the generation of new ideas and ways to improve environmental performance.
 The key is to create the proper conditions.
 Conducting internal awareness programmes alerts stakeholders of the issues.
 Education shows how to deal with the problems and creates the possibility for a different way of thinking.
 Training puts the ideas and solutions into action.
 The goal of this action point is to integrate CP into all the activities related to human resource development.